Scholarships

 Download and promote the Crestani Foundation poster

-Congratulations to the 2021 recipient of the Crestani Foundation grant – Amelia Brink.
-Amelia will be utilising the grant to undertake the QUT MRI for Radiation Therapist course.
+Congratulations to the 2023 recipient Galina Betzis.
+Galina will be utilising the grant to undertake the QUT MRI of Radiation Therapists course.

 ENQUIRIES